 Surveillance task.
-The surveillance task consists of 5 blocks, each containing a different target stimulus.
-Each block is comprised of 86 trials, each presented for 1,500ms with no inter-trial interval.
-Each block will include 8 CS-US pair trials (4 CS-USpos trials and 4 CS-USneg trials), 10 target trials, 30 blank screen trials, and 38 fillers trials.
-In all cases (except for blank screen trials) one or two stimuli will be presented on-screen.
-Each CS-US pair will be preceded and followed by a blank screen trial, and these ‘triplets’ will be fixed at various positions throughout the procedure (10-12, 20-22, 30-32, 40-42, 50-52, 60-62, 70-72, 80-82, with an alternation between the CSpos and CSneg).
-The assignment of CS-US pairs to the fixed positions will occur randomly.
-As recommended by Jones et al. (2009), the CS and the US will be presented close to one another (approximately 1cm from each other) and the CS will always be larger than the US.
-In each block, target trials, filler trials, and 14 blank screen trials will be presented randomly in the remaining locations (see osf.io/wnckghttps://osf.io/dw2bg/ for a detailed overview of trial content).
+The surveillance task consisted of 5 blocks, each containing a different target stimulus.
+Each block comprised of 86 trials, each presented for 1500ms with no inter-trial interval.
+Each block included 8 CS-US pair trials (4 CS-USpos trials and 4 CS-USneg trials), 10 target trials, 30 blank screen trials, and 38 filler trials.
+In all cases (except for blank screen trials) one or two stimuli were presented on-screen.
+Each CS-US pair was preceded and followed by a blank screen trial, and these ‘triplets’ were fixed at various positions throughout the procedure (10-12, 20-22, 30-32, 40-42, 50-52, 60-62, 70-72, 80-82, with an alternation between the CSpos and CSneg).
+The assignment of CS-US pairs to the fixed positions occurred randomly.
+As recommended by Jones et al. (2009), the CS and the US were presented close to one another (approximately 1cm from each other) and the CS was always larger than the US.
+In each block, target trials, filler trials, and 14 blank screen trials were presented randomly in the remaining locations (see osf.io/wnckg for a detailed overview of trial content).
+Prior to the surveillance task participants were instructed to detect the target stimulus and hit the space-bar every time a target stimulus appeared (see osf.io/wnckg for the specific instructions).

-osf.io/wnckg